Politics A Level

-|Start date||3 September 2019|
+|Start date||4 September 2023|

 |Course code||POL-AL (2325)|

 A minimum of five GCSEs at grade 4 or above, including English Language.
 Politics will appeal to those who are interested in current affairs and who like to express and discuss opinions on political ideas and power.

-Politics is about the conflict that results from different interests and needs in society, and different attitudes about how power and resources should be gained, distributed and used.
-Through the study of the British political system, and that of the United States, you will examine the aims, success and failure, and structures of political organisations such as parties and pressure groups, as well as the effectiveness and fairness of different electoral systems.
-A major feature of the course is the way civil rights and liberties are protected and how effective those protections may be.
+Politics is about the conflict that results from different interests and needs in society, and different attitudes towards how power and resources should be gained, distributed, and used.
+Through the study of the British and United States political systems, you will examine the aims, successes, and failures, as well as structures of political organisations such as parties and pressure groups.
+You will also look at the effectiveness and fairness of different electoral systems.
+A major feature of the course is the ways civil rights and liberties are protected and how effective those protections may be.
 The course also includes the teaching of key political philosophies.

-You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
-You can also apply for a second, alternative programme of study on the application page.
-If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email: email@example.com
+You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
+You can also apply for a second, alternative vocational programme of study via a separate application.
+If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email email@example.com

-A Level Politics (Law and Religious Studies)
+A Level Politics (Economics, History)

-Previous Institution: Priory School
+Previous school: The Priory School